kakkoyun/the-zen-of-prometheus/site/content/index.md

 ### Labels are the new hierarchies

 **Labels are the new hierarchies**, yet more powerful and flexible.
-Labels what make Prometheus strong.
-Using labels one can group and aggregate measurements afterwards.
+Labels are what make Prometheus strong.
+Using labels, one can group and aggregate measurements afterwards.
 Slice and dice using Labels.
 Remember [Instrument first, ask questions later](#instrument-first-ask-questions-later), provide much context as possible.

 However, you have to *use labels with care*.
 The reasons will explain in subsequent rules.

 ### Avoid missing metrics

-Time series that are not present until something happens are difficult to deal with,to avoid this, export 0 (or NaN, if 0 would be misleading) for any time series you know may exist in advance.
+Time series that are not present until something happens are difficult to deal with.
+To avoid this, export 0 (or NaN if 0 would be misleading) for any time series you know may exist in advance.
 You have to initialize your metrics with the zero values to prevent broken dashboards and misfiring alerts.
 For more detailed explanation check out [Existential issues with metrics](https://www.robustperception.io/existential-issues-with-metrics).
 And also remember, labels create timeseries, so same goes for your labels.
 Your client libraries can't know what labels you would have.
 Initialize your metrics with the labels that you would have.

 ### Cardinality Matters